lj-ditrapani/make_html/README.markdown

 TODO
 ----

-- Link by itself with no paragraph text crashed during get attribute
-  function: create test and fix bug
 - Find the div with id = content-marker even if it is not directly in the body and replace with actual content from markdown Right now, only works if div is child of body.